Remember insurance for your college-age kids

 Driver away from home

 Notify your insurance company or agent if your student is moving, with or without a car.
-Your premium may go down if your child moves more than 100 miles away and doesn't take a car.
+Your premium may go down if your child moves away and doesn't take a car.

 Ask about good student discounts too.
 SECURA policyholders can get a discount for any full-time student who maintains a 3.00 GPA or higher – even college students!

 In a casual dorm environment, students sometimes gain a false sense of security.
 They prop doors open or wander down the hall "just for a second" for a quick conversation.
 By the time they come back, their computer or iPad is missing.

 If your child is away at school, your homeowners or renters insurance may provide protection in case their things are stolen.
 Take time to photograph your child's high-value belongings, and write down serial numbers so you can report anything that goes missing.

 Check with your insurance agent to ensure your child will be protected under your policy.
 Some insurance policies may only cover students living in dorm rooms.
 If you're a SECURA policyholder, your homeowners or renters insurance can protect any full-time student who is financially dependent on you, whether your child lives in a dorm or an off-campus apartment.

 Talk to your insurance agent about your coverage and the best way to protect your college student.